Phone: (714) 484-7021

 I’ve always been interested in forensic anthropology, long before shows like Bones and CSI went on the air.
 One thing I’ve learned from those shows is that they’re not always accurate.
 With this introductory course, you can learn what is, and is not, possible in forensic anthropology.
 For example, you can tell age, sex and height from skeletal remains, but cool 3-D computer generated modeling of facial reconstruction is still in the works.

 So, if you want to learn a little bit about the tales dead men do tell, this class is for you!
 (Offered in the Fall semester only).

 - High School vs. College

 - Anthropology Tutorials

 I will be emailing a welcome letter seven and three days before your course is scheduled to begin, and again on the day it starts.
 This letter will contain all of the information you need to get started with the course.

-Three days before the class begins, I’ll make the course site on Blackboard available for you to officially check in, get the syllabus, and orient yourself with the course.
+Three days before the class begins, I’ll make the course site on Canvas available for you to officially check in, get the syllabus, and orient yourself with the course.

 Please visit our schedule of classes to find course numbers, titles, days/times, and other schedule information for my courses.
 Complete course descriptions for all anthropology courses are available in the college catalog.